Install TaskNote Everywhere

 Do I need to update it manually?

-Is this just a website wrapper?
+Is it just a website in a wrapper?